 It all began with a reminder of my youngest daughter Tessa in May this year, that I promised a holiday trip this summer.
 Trying to be a good father I had to stick to my promise and started searching for nice destinations to spend some great time with my two beloved daughters.
 The final candidates for holiday destinations where Croatia and Italy.
-Scared from the high prizes and flood of Tourists in the north of Italy, I started looking into the south of Italy (in fact I was searching of budget holidays in Italy :-) ) and found the spectacular photos of Tropea.
+Scared from the high prizes and flood of tourists in the north of Italy, I started looking into the south of Italy (in fact I was searching of budget holidays in Italy :-) ) and found the spectacular photos of Tropea.

 Reading several articles about Tropea and the surrounding area, it seemed to be the perfect destination.
 People where telling that costs for accommodation and food are reasonable and locals very friendly.
 Destination one checked.

 But since staying the whole week at one place might get boring, I decided to include two more locations.
-After several days in Tropea, I planed a stay in Salerno to visit the beautiful coast of Amalfi and finally traveling further to Rome as the final destination from where we would fly back to Germany.
-I booked all flights and hotels already at beginning of June since my first journey would bring me to China.
+After several days in Tropea, I planned a stay in Salerno to visit the beautiful coast of Amalfi and finally traveling further to Rome as the final destination from where we would fly back to Germany.
+I booked all flights and hotels already at the beginning of June since my first journey would bring me to China.

 The Hotel Giardino Marchese D'Altavilla was great.
 Simple but clean rooms, located a bit outside of the city with a great view over the sea and the volcano at Stromboli in the back.
-Tropea is a small but amazing beautiful city, located on the edge of rocks facing the sea.
+Tropea is a small but amazingly beautiful city, located on the edge of rocks facing the sea.
 I would say the city reflects exactly what you would expect from a south Italian city.
-Old buildings, narrow roads with plenty restaurants and shops.
+Old buildings, narrow roads with plenty of restaurants and shops.
 But by far the best of south Italy are the people.

 Hotel Giardino Marchese D'Altavilla